Preface

 export K3S_URL=https://<master node IP>:6443 # Replace with your master node's actual IP

-export K3S_TOKEN=K10...your token...::server:xxx # Replace with the full token from the first step
+export K3S_TOKEN=K10...your token...::server:xxx # Replace with the full token obtained in the first step

 curl -sfL https://rancher-mirror.rancher.cn/k3s/k3s-install.sh | sh -

-Install Calico and Configure No-Encapsulation Mode
+Install Calico and Configure No-Encap Mode

 kubectl create -f tigera-operator.yaml